Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 Filling Data with Blank Rows

-If you want to get the serial numbers with alternate blank rows, you can do that using the fill handle as shown below.
+If you want to get the serial numbers with alternate blank rows, you can do that using the fill handle as shown below:

-Similarly, if you want the blank row after every two numbers, have the numbers in first two cells, have the third cell blank, and select all three and drag the fill handle.
+Similarly, if you want the blank row after every two numbers, have the numbers in the first two cells, have the third cell blank, and select all three and drag the fill handle.

 Google Spreadsheet Fill Down for Month Names